-Over the course of a lifetime full of encounters and commissions, Henri Dauman generated an impressive series of portraits.
+Over the course of a lifetime full of encounters and assignments, Henri Dauman generated an impressive series of portraits.
 Each image was an attempt to get as close as possible to what he thought was the true nature of his subject.
 Whether shooting a legendary figure or a young debutant, he enjoyed creating a figurative biography and hoped to reward the reader/spectator with an image that was more than a mere illustration.
 Henri Dauman is a portraitist who follows tradition, both painter and psychologist.